 The 30-year-old Bristolian, who earned his stripes creating music videos for the likes of IDLES and filming title sequences for prime time TV, is now delving into his latest visual project – a dreamlike short depicting Yanya’s artistic approach to music.
 “I really wanted to push the sentiment that as creatives we have to explore our minds, our influences and even memories, to build an idea,” he explains.
 “That was the essence we produced with Nilüfer and how she likes to create a connection between those visual influences and her sound.”

 Dohrn is passionate about creating surreal and abstract imagery.
-As a child, he recalls frequent trips with his mother – who was an art teacher – to local galleries in his hometown of Montpellier, France.
+As a child, he recalls frequent trips with his mother – who was an art teacher – to local galleries in Bristol.
 “She always had art around the house and lots of art books,” he remembers.
 “I guess I soaked into that.”
 Drawing inspiration from form, sculpture, space and a sense of place, the experimental creative often looks to references outside of the medium of film to inspire him.
 “I turn to photography, fine art, even installation – it helps me empty my mind and transform my way of thinking.”
 He also looks to the work of French director Michel Gondry, installation artist Olafur Eliasson and British screenwriter Jonathan Glazer to ignite his imagination.

 Dohrn’s journey into filmmaking was somewhat unexpected.
 Dropping out of school at 15 and admittedly “dithering around for a while”, it wasn’t until he bought a digital camera and started doing time-lapses of scenic scapes across the picturesque city that he started thinking of the craft as more than just a hobby.
 “I think it was a moment in my life where I really needed to give myself direction,” he recalls.
 Starting as a runner on set while juggling multiple jobs in retail, Dohrn busied himself learning about technical support and post-production, before climbing up the ranks.